ayushaggarwalI2V/Video-Analytics-Server/README.md

 3. Then Add the new VA to VMS

 ## VA API Calls
-1. To Check the version of VA -> http://<IP of system in which va is installed>:(rest port)/analytic/version eg-> http://192.168.1.161:5018/analytic/version
+1. To Check the version of VA -> http://(IP of system in which va is installed):(rest port)/analytic/version eg-> http://192.168.1.161:5018/analytic/version
-2. To Check the status of running analytics and details -> http://<IP of system in which va is installed>:(rest port)/analytic/details eg-> http://localhost:5018/analytic/status
+2. To Check the status of running analytics and details -> http://(IP of system in which va is installed):(rest port)/analytic/details eg-> http://localhost:5018/analytic/status
-3. To Check VA stream in browser -> http://<ip>:<port>/<cameraid>_<cameraName>_basic
+3. To Check VA stream in browser -> http://(ip):(streaming port)/(cameraId)_(cameraName)_basic